Payroll and Employment Taxes in The Netherlands

 The individual tax rate in the Netherlands is calculated based on progressive rates and can vary from 35.82% to 49.50%.

-The retirement age in the Netherlands is currently 66 years and 7 months but is scheduled to increase in upcoming years according to life expectancy.
+The retirement age in the Netherlands is currently 67 years but is scheduled to increase to 67 years and 3 months in 2028 according to life expectancy.
 Employees insured for 50 years are eligible to receive full government pension (AOW), which is paid monthly and adjusted twice a year based on wage inflation.

 Employees can also choose supplementary pension plans, known as the Second Pillar Pension, with about 90% of employers offering to provide extra financial support alongside AOW.